dhncem/itucsdb1616/docs/developer/member1.rst

               self.is_admin = False
               self.activetab = 0

 Definition of the User class of shown above.
 It stores login information and the active tab which is used to indicate that tab to the user on the navigation bar.
 It also stores the user type which is either admin or a normal user.
-If it is admin, it has some privilages.
+If it is admin, it has some privileges.
 User object is used nearly in all operations in the application.
 The first and basic usage of the class is register and login operations, which are explained below.

 **Register:**